Growing With Garments

-How could an individual become an active agent to practise care in fashion?
+How could an individual become an active agent to practice care in fashion?
 And how could fashion become the medium to bridge the network instead of being the damager?
 A potential answer emerges from environmental psychology studies stating that the experience of nature leads us to respect and be curious about our surroundings.
 Above all, it makes us reflect on our actions and possibilities.
-Co-creating fashion with nature from the individual level is a way to reconnect us with our surroundings, which urges users to pay attention to materials in use and nonhumans’ needs.
-Based on the theory, the project delved into possible answers by conducting an experiment speculating a scenario for collaborating with nonhuman species to create a wearable garment.
+Co-creating fashion with nature from the individual level, is a way to reconnect us with our surroundings, which urges users to pay attention to materials in use and nonhumans’ needs.
+Based on the theory, the project delved into possible answers by conducting an experiment, speculating a scenario for collaborating with non-human species to create a wearable garment.

-The experiment required a tool to carry out a collaborative scene and a method to measure mindset change.
-A hemp-made collar kit was designed and served as the tool.
-The procedure for making the kit first includes wet felting that binds fibres tighter without damaging the structure of fibres.
+The experiment required a tool to carry out participation with and a method to measure mindset change.
+A hemp-made collar kit was designed and served as this tool.
+The procedure for making the kit, first includes wet felting that binds fibres tighter without damaging the structure of fibres.
 Secondly, the dried mats went through silk printing to print the collar patterns.
 Sewing the mats with beeswax fabric was the last step.
 The beeswax provides a natural waterproof layer and makes the collar wearable while watering the plants.
 The left materials of the collar kit can be used to grow other components by the user.
-The researcher can also recycle and refelt the fibres and make them into another mat.
+The researcher can also recycle and re-felt the fibres, to create another mat.

 For measuring behavioural and emotional changes, interviews and journals were the sources for assessments.
-In the research, participants were interviewed first to understand their fashion practices and growing plants experience before the experiment.
+In the research, participants were interviewed first to understand their fashion practices.
 Afterwards, they entered the growing and wearing phases which last for 21 days.
 Participants started designing the collars by cutting their favourite ones out of the hemp mats and sowing the seeds of microgreens on the collars.
 When microgreens flourished, they could wear collars and combine them with their daily outfits.
-Within the period, participants had to keep journals to record their growing and wearing practices regularly.
-After 21 days, post-experiment interviews were conducted to collect participants’ points of view on collaborating with nature and their past fashion practices.
+Within the period, participants had to keep journals to record the growing and wearing practices regularly.
+After 21 days, post-experiment, interviews were conducted to collect participants’ points of view on collaborating with nature and their past fashion practices.

-Following the analysis methodology from sociologist Kathy Charmaz’s Constructing Grounded Theory (2006), the interviews were transcribed to text and analysed with line-by-line coding and focused coding.
-Line-by-line coding summarised each line of participants’ answers; focused coding pinpointed one code from line-by-line coding in each paragraph as the most important message of the paragraph.
-Each participant’s codes from the focused coding were gathered on an Excel sheet and arranged according to the interview questions.
+Following the analysis from sociologist Kathy Charmaz’s Constructing Grounded Theory (2006), the interviews were transcribed to text and analysed with line-by-line coding and focused coding.
+Line-by-line coding summarised each line of participants’ answers; focused coding pinpointed the most important message of each paragraph.
+Each participant’s codes from the focused coding were gathered on an excel sheet and arranged according to the interview questions.
 The codes were not only used for comparing each participant's answers before and after the experiment, but also applied to see the similarities and differences among participants.